 The Gisenyi geothermal prospect is located south-west of Karisimbi (Figure 1).
 Hot springs of about 75°C are located in the prospect at the shores of Lake Kivu.
-Detailed surface studies have been completed.
-Tender document for additional studies to complement existing geophysical, geological and structural data in the Gisenyi area and to quantify geothermal potential are being prepared and will be funded by the European Union Commission (EU).
+Geoscientific investigations have been carried out in the area.
+A contract of 6 months for additional studies is being signed with the consortium of GDC and SARL Geo2D.
+The field work is planned to start end of November 2015.
+The study will be funded by the European Union Commission (EU).